amnis-dev/amnis-state-ws/README.md

 ## Basic Setup

 Amnis State can be quickly setup by adding the library's reducers and middlewares to your Redux store.
-Importing these resources depends on the runtime environment of your project.

-There are three ways to import the reducers and middlewares...
+There are three ways to import the Redux reducers and middlewares based on your runtime environment...

 ### Browser Runtime